 If your child needs medication while you are at the airport or if you need ready-to-drink infant milk for your holiday, you can pre-order it before you travel and collect it from Boots after security check-in.
 For further information on this and other pre-order collection services, please visit the official Boots website.

 Places that are popular with families at the airport are:

 Many of our restaurants and cafes will warm up your baby milk free of charge - they will do this in hot water rather than in the microwave as commercial microwaves are too powerful for baby milk.
 Starbucks in Terminal 1 will heat baby milk behind the counter, as will Brodericks in Terminal 2 and Costa and Caffe Nero in Terminal 3.

-Other child-friendly services that the airport offers include free fast lane through security if you have a child in a pushchair, a wide range of restaurants and cafes offering kids meals and kids packs.
+Other child-friendly services that the airport offers include a free fast lane through security if you have a child in a pushchair, a wide range of restaurants and cafes offering kids' meals and kids' packs.